TSGCFO/langchain-agent/README.md

 ## Acknowledgments

-- LangChain team
+- LangChain for the excellent framework
-- OpenAI
-- Anthropic
+- Anthropic and OpenAI for their powerful LLMs
-- Contributing developers

-## Support

-- GitHub Issues
-- Documentation Wiki
-- Community Discord
-- Stack Overflow tag: `langchain-agent`
+- All contributors to this project